SonySemiconductorSolutions/aitrios-edge-mdt-tpc/README.md

 </div>

 ## <div align="center">License</div>
-Device Attributes package is licensed under Apache License Version 2.0.
+The EdgeMDT-TPC package is licensed under Apache License Version 2.0.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 <a href="https://github.com/SonySemiconductorSolutions/EdgeMDT-TPC/blob/main/LICENSE.md"><img src="https://img.shields.io/badge/license-Apache%202.0-blue" /></a>